 1. Housing prices will keep going up.

-Based on CoreLogic’s latest U.S. Home Price Insights report, housing prices have appreciated 10 percent in the last 12 months alone.
+Based on CoreLogic’s latest U.S. Home Price Insights report, housing prices have appreciated over 11 percent in the last 12 months alone.
 And, the report projects that home prices will not drop but should continue to increase by more than 3 percent.

 Some housing experts say home prices may rise more than that — as much as a 5.7-percent increase.
 If you’re ready to buy a home, it may cost more to wait.